hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01b-JSIntro.md

     + `width` attribute: constraint the width of an image
   + different tags sharing some common attributes and w/ specific attributes
   + shared attributes useful when coupled w/ CSS (id & class)

+#### Knowledge check 1.2.1

+1. HTML tags and HTML elements the same thing.
+True or false?

+  Ans: False<br/>
+  Explanation: No, tags are not the elements themselves.
+They are the bits of text you use to tell the computer where an element begins and ends; they are enclosed between the < and > characters.

+#### Knowledge check 1.2.2

+1. The HTML structure of a document is a tree.
+(Correct/Incorrect)

+  Ans: Correct<br/>
+  Explanation: The structure of an HTML document is a "tree".
+Any given element (except for the outermost "html" element) is wholly contained inside another element, referred to as the "parent" element.